MoonPoet/xaprb-src/content/blog/2006/role-based-access-control-in-sql-part-2.md

 ### Summary

-It's pretty hard to summarize such a complex article, but I'd like to wrap up by saying I'm keen to hear your comments.
-Suggestions for improvements are especially welcome.
+Suggestions for improvements are welcome.
 I hope this article has been helpful for you.